bml3mk5/EmuB-S1/src/docs/readme_sdl.txt

   SDL_ttf:
   This library allows you to use TrueType fonts to render text in SDL applications.

-  SDL_net:
-  An example cross-platform network library for use with SDL Copyright (C) 1997-2012 Sam Lantinga <slouken@libsdl.org>

   Agar:
   Agar is a type of sugar polymer obtained from seaweed and red algae.
 Agar